blend2d/blend2d/CONTRIBUTING.md

 * Do not use exceptions or RTTI

 Exceptions and RTTI are never used by Blend2D.
-In general every public function is marked `noexcept` (or `BL_NOEXCEPT_C` for C API) that should guarantee that the compiler won't emit unwind tables even when C++ exceptions are enabled by the compiler.
+In general every public function is marked `noexcept` (or `BL_NOEXCEPT_C` for C API) that should guarantee that the compiler won't emit unwind tables even when C++ exceptions are enabled at build time.
 Blend2D users can use exceptions in their code, but Blend2D would never throw them.

 * Use error for error handling and propagation
 * Use `BLResult` as a return value in functions that can fail